 Election - All Eligible Voting Members

-Last day to join ASA or specific section to be eligible to vote in this year's election.
+Last day to join ASA and sections to be eligible to vote in this year's election.

 The ASA Elections Open.
-Members will be sent emails with special links to their online ballots.
+Members will be sent emails to their online ballots.

-Voting in the current year's elections ends at 5 pm.
+Voting in the current year's elections ends at 5pm eastern.

 Reporting Results - Section Chairs